haugene/docker-transmission-openvpn/README.md

 As you can see the variables are prefixed with `TRANSMISSION_`, the variable is capitalized, and `-` is converted to `_`.

-PS: `TRANSMISSION_BIND_ADDRESS_IPV4` will be overridden to the IP assigned to tunnel interface by PIA.
+PS: `TRANSMISSION_BIND_ADDRESS_IPV4` will be overridden to the IP assigned to your OpenVPN tunnel interface.
 This is to prevent leaking of the host IP.

 ## Building the container yourself
 To build this container, clone the repository and cd into it.